-regulated parties about what conduct is required violates the Fifth Amendment's guarantee of due process.
+differences in access as presumptive evidence of a violation, without treating a lack of such differences as presumptive evidence of compliance.
+This failure to provide fair notice to regulated parties about what conduct is required violates the Fifth Amendment's guarantee of due process.

-3) New Comparative Analyses Requirements, 26 C.F.R. § 54.9812-2(c) (Treasury); 29 C.F.R. § 2590.712-1(c) (DOL); 45 C.F.R. § 146.137(c) (HHS).
+3. New Comparative Analyses Requirements, 26 C.F.R. § 54.9812-2(c) (Treasury); 29 C.F.R. § 2590.712-1(c) (DOL); 45 C.F.R. § 146.137(c) (HHS).

-ABHW urges the administration to withdraw the new regulatory obligations for comparative analyses, as they are unlawful and impose unnecessary and excessive documentation requirements.
+ABHW urges the Departments to withdraw the new regulatory requirements for comparative analyses and revise them to align with the statutory requirements.

-The Rule's changes to the comparative analyses of NQTLs add significant new documentation requirements not required by MHPAEA and lack the specificity and clarity necessary for health plans to understand whether their documentation will be determined to be sufficient to demonstrate parity.5 Health plans are still awaiting clarifying information and illustrative deidentified examples regarding the development and application of NQTLs, which were required by the 21st Century CURES Act of 2016 and the Consolidated Appropriations Act of 2021 (CAA 2021) but have yet to be produced.
+The Rule's changes to the comparative analyses of NQTLs add significant new documentation requirements not required by MHPAEA and lack the specificity and clarity necessary for health plans to understand whether their documentation will be determined to be sufficient to demonstrate parity.
+Health plans are still awaiting clarifying information and illustrative deidentified examples regarding the development and application of NQTLs, which were required by the 21st Century CURES Act of 2016 and the Consolidated Appropriations Act of 2021 (CAA 2021) but have yet to be produced.